dhil/ocaml-multicont/README.md

 $ make USE_MMAP_MAP_STACK=1 all
 ```

+Another option one might consider toggling is `UNIQUE_FIBERS` as since
+commit ocaml/ocaml#e12b508 stock OCaml fibers are uniquely
+identifiable.
+Under the hood this library clones fibers.
+By default
+this clone will be an exact copy of the original fiber, meaning that
+the clone and original fiber will share the same identity.
+If unique
+identities are important, then setting `UNIQUE_FIBERS=1` will ensure
+that each clone gets its own unique identity.

 The Makefile contains an `install` rule, which installs the built
 library under your current OPAM switch, i.e.